keithowino/top-mastermind-game/README.md

 ## Bug / Feature Request

-- If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue here > (https://github.com/keithowino/top-mastermind-game/issues/new).
+- If you find a bug (the website couldn't handle the query and / or gave undesired results), kindly open an issue [here](https://github.com/keithowino/top-mastermind-game/issues/new).